What is a debt validation program?

 Case of a credit card debt that gets invalidated after getting challenged on a debt validation program

-After a person falls behind on a credit card payment by approximately 4-6 months, a collection agency will soon take over the account.
-Credit card companies show the delinquent credit card debt as a loss on their balance sheet at this point, allowing them to get reimbursed through tax credits and banking insurance.
+When an individual falls approximately 4-6 months behind on a credit card payment, a collection agency steps in to take control of the account.
+At this juncture, credit card companies classify the delinquent credit card debt as a loss on their balance sheet.
+This strategic move enables them to seek reimbursement through tax credits and banking insurance mechanisms.

 What happens if a collection agency refuses to validate debt?